Skip to main content

 Time to read min

 In the world of customs and border protection, you may find some of the terminology unclear.
-For example, you may have heard of redress numbers vs. Known Traveler Numbers (KTN) in the context of airport security.
-But what do those terms mean and what are the differences?
+For example, you may have heard both of redress numbers and (KTN) in the context of airport security.
+Below, we cover what each terms mean and how they differ.

 What is a redress number?